 It is important for an introvert leader, especially in a technical field to be hands-on as a leader and therefore finding the right role for oneself is extremely important in the scheme of things.

 Finding a role that best suits you as a person and the project overall is both important and extremely vital.
 An understanding that the best version of you as an introverted leader is what is important to project to the team and the task at hand.

 You have to reward others when they do an exemplary job.
 This is one tip that most introverted leaders tend to forget.
 In whichever leadership position you have to appreciate the people you are leading so that they feel motivated and continue with a good job.
 It makes you survive in any field especially if you are an introvert.
 Through the work of the people, your leadership skills will be termed as fantastic.

 Introverts make the best leaders.
 Most introverts usually have an understanding of how to make the best out of situations and plan since they tend to think and observe more than they talk.
 This is extremely important in setting out projects.
 It is vital to ensure that an introverted leader puts themselves in the best situation to succeed.

-Looking to hide your deficiencies and masking your real self is not the best way to go about leadership.
+Looking to hide your deficiencies and masking your real self is not the best way to go about leadership as an introvert leader.
 Embracing your strengths and weaknesses and seeking to empower your team is very important if one wants to avoid the potential pitfalls associated with leadership.